sefo/yaml2uml/README.md

 Current TODOS:

 - Fix position problem
-  - Class diagrams are not aligned correctly on the grid at the moment.
+  - Class diagrams are not aligned correctly on the grid at the moment
-- Download XML
-  - For the moment the XML is only visible in the console
 - Add property types
   - Properties are not typed.
 Later parse properties.type
 - Add colors